BoogieHasFun/github-boogiehasfun/README.md

 #### this may be updated, but infrequently. this website was mainly for learning purposes and not for anything else.
-##### use https://github-boogiehasfun2.epizy.com/ as the alternate website, even though it may go to the github.io version on some links it still works  ~~the other website is broken and i cannot edit it.~~

 x = not finished